-Currently, major sporting bodies like the International Olympic Committee and the Australian Football League have been looking at this research to help create policies that address transgender athletes taking part in their competitions.
+Currently, major sporting bodies like the International Olympic Committee and the Australian Football League are looking at this research.

-Writing about the issue for ABC News, Associate Professor in History at Australian Catholic University, Doctor Noah Riseman, claims there is a deeper set of myths about trans women contained within Navratilova’s argument.
+Writing about the issue for ABC News, Associate Professor in History at Australian Catholic University, Doctor Noah Riseman, says Navratilova’s argument is flawed.

 “A man can decide to be female, take hormones if required by whatever sporting organisation is concerned, win everything in sight and perhaps earn a small fortune and then reverse his decision and go back to making babies if he so desires,” Navratilova wrote.